terascope/kafka-assets/docs/asset/apis/kafka_reader_api.md

 - name: String
 - configOverrides: Check options below, optional

-this will create an instance of a [reader api](#kafka_reader_api), and cache it with the name given.
+This will create an instance of a reader api and cache it with the name given.
 Any config provided in the second argument will override what is specified in the apiConfig and cache it with the name provided.
 It will throw an error if you try creating another api with the same name parameter

 ### remove (async)